McGill Main Chutes: My Go-To Avalanche Path Skiing

 Report from January 22, 2022

 Freddy and I arrived at the Bostock parking lot at 8:15 AM.
 With the weather being a big ol’ “meh” of poor visibility and questionable snowpack stability, we decided to revisit a classic, the McGill Main Chutes.
 The area had been closed for two days prior due to highway avalanche control.
 We figured the run would offer some excellent powdery skiing and remain conservative enough for the hazard at play (several persistent weak layers buried throughout the snowpack).
-We slogged up the McGill Shoulder through the denser, bushier forest of the Northern Selkirks, staying on the top of its crest.
+We slogged up the McGill Shoulder through the denser, bushier forest of the Northern Selkirks, staying on the shoulder’s crest.
 We were trail-breaking the whole time – I bet the groups behind us enjoyed that.

 man skiing up the mcgill shoulder